Life and Death in L.A.: neo noir

 As sharpshoot Nikki Arcane, Carey plays a significant supporting role in Stanley Kubrick’s “The Killing” (1956).
 Johnny Clay (Sterling Hayden) masterminds a plot to rob a racetrack as fans watch the ponies make their way around the oval.
 Arcane is recruited to fire one bullet that will throw the packed stadium into a panic.
 Carey has never been sleazier, particularly in his racist encounter with a parking lot attendant.

 Gangsters meet greasers in “Rumble on the Docks” (1956), one of the few noirs with a rock ‘n’ roll interlude.
 Carey is Frank Mangus, a gangster’s flunky who helps him lean on a newspaper publisher who prints stories about the mob’s influence on the waterfront.
 Meanwhile, local teenaged hoods with D.A. haircuts rumble with rivals.
 Carey displays an exhaustive library of ticks and grimaces.
-Seated on a sofa he slouches, then throw a leg over a chair back — he reaches deeply into his bag of hammy scene-stealing gimmicks.
+Seated on a sofa he slouches, then throws a leg over a chair back — he reaches deeply into his bag of hammy scene-stealing gimmicks.

 Carey is Carl Fowler, a violent thug with a grudge, in “Chain Of Evidence” (1957).
 He’s not above giving an unsuspecting man a savage beating.
 When questioned by the cops he’s a leather jacketed surly wise guy.
 A distraught woman whose boyfriend is missing is looking for answers.
 Fowler growls at her, “He ran out on you, baby.”
 But he knows different.
 It’s one of Carey’s more restrained performances.